lCarvas/mlproj-masters/docs/handout.md

 #### Boolean Features

 Filling with 0.
-The only boolean feature present in the dataset is the hasDamage.
-We can assume that if a car was checked by a mechanic, and had damage, it would not have been forgotten.
+The only boolean feature present in the dataset is the hasDamage feature.
+We can assume that if a car was checked by a mechanic, and was damaged, it would not have been forgotten.
 As such filling with 0 did not seem unreasonable.
 Even without this assumption, every non-missing value is 0, and, with only 2.04% of missing values, we can safely assume that these missing values are much more likely to be 0 than 1.

 #### Categorical Features

 Currently doing nothing to these missing values.
-However, we want to first try filling with "Unknown".
-Whilst we could go with the mode of the feature, we felt it would be a safer approach to fill with unknown.
-We have not compared the performance of the model with these changes to the performance of the current model so we have yet to decide on how to proceed.
+In the future, we want to try filling with "Unknown" or the mode of the feature.

 ### Issues in Categorical Features

 The columns for the brand, model, transmission and fuel type of the car present spelling mistakes.
 Fixing brand, transmission and fuel type is easy, as the correct values are easy to discover.
-We just have to compare each of the values in these columns to the correct values and replace by the appropriate, corrected value.
+We just have to compare each of the values in these columns to the correct values and replace them with the appropriate, corrected value.

 The model column however, was harder to fix.
 There is a lot of overlap between models of different brands, for example the i3 from BMW and the I30 from